 Kabir has been a councillor for Bensham Manor ward only since 2014, having switched from West Thornton (where he was first elected in 2010) to ensure his re-selection.

-It would appear that only one person has put their name forward for Deputy Mayor, and so is virtually guaranteed the dubious honour for 2020 to 2021.
+It would appear that only one person from within the Labour group has put their name forward for Deputy Mayor, and so is virtually guaranteed the dubious honour as Mayor for 2020 to 2021.

 That outcome was a major disappointment for Newman’s campaign, which had seen the Labour leader invest a considerable amount of his own time and campaign energy in the ward.
 By winning only one of Addiscombe East’s two places on the council, it effectively represented a lost council seat for Labour, at a time when elsewhere across London the party was winning additional seats in the latest wave of enthusiasm for Jeremy Corbyn’s socialist policies.